 Any portions of the Site subject to the jurisdiction of Conservation Commission must receive an Order of Conditions from the Conservation Commission prior to the issuance of any building permit for work on the Project subject to such jurisdiction.

-The Petitioner shall comply with the terms of the Petitioner’s Memorandum of Agreement with the Massachusetts Historic Commission, dated September 21, 2018.
+The Petitioner shall comply with the terms of the Petitioner’s Memorandum of Agreement with the Massachusetts Historical Commission, dated September 21, 2018.

 Building 8 shall be designated as an “all age friendly” building in that the building design shall incorporate a variety of universal design elements, including intentional color schemes, contrasting materials for visibility, supplemental corridor and common space lighting and all-age friendly amenities and common spaces.
 The Petitioner has submitted a memorandum dated October 9, 2019, prepared by Project architect Michele Quinn of Cube 3 LLC , that sets forth a series of “all age friendly” design elements which the Petitioner has agreed to incorporate into Building 8, and which must be provided.